-The FDA has accepted for review the sNDA for for Xofluza for the treatment of influenza in patients at high risk of complications.
+The FDA has approved a supplemental NDA for Xofluza for the treatment of acute, uncomplicated influenza in patients aged 12 years and older.